Detail of the surface of a chalcedony geode with a crack full of glue

 Where the two materials intersect, there is white crystal growth that extends from the stalactite onto and into the surface of the calcite.
 There is no visible clean line where crystal growth appears interrupted or offset, as you would expect if the rhomb had popped off.

-Inspect cracks closely for any substance that does not match the color and texture of the specimen.
-In this aragonite and calcite specimen, when the specimen was pressed back together the excess glue squeezed out of part of the crack:
+Check cracks for any substance that does not match the color and texture of the specimen, like this Moroccan aragonite and calcite specimen:

 Detail of glue in a fracture line.
 The points nearby are textured as if composed of small blades.

 Forms that appear dried from a fluid are a dead give-away for glue.
 This means looking for things like flow or drip marks, or the way glue separates leaving gaps in cracks.
-Bubbles or impressions left from burst bubbles will be a clear indication of glue.
-Today's model is an orange stalactitic chalcedony geode from Morocco.
+Bubbles or impressions left from burst bubbles are a clear indication of glue.
+Today's model is an orange stalactitic chalcedony geode from Morocco (yes, the Moroccan dealers have gotten me a few times)

 Diagram with side-by-side images of a crack with glue in it, indicating where glue has separated and burst bubble marks exist in the crack of the specimen